astrochart/CHART/README.md

 Before starting this tutorial, it’s highly recommended to go through the ‘Software Vocabulary’ section to get familiar with the concepts explained in the following tutorial.

-Most of us familiar with using a Mac or PC computer and are comfortable with this kind of set up.
+Most of us are familiar with using a Mac or PC computer and are comfortable with this kind of set up.
 This project’s set up is going to be different than these systems, but not difficult to navigate after spending some time getting familiar with all of the components.
 For this project, we will be using a Raspberry Pi as our computing device.
 This type of computing device doesn’t store data locally, so we will need to use an SD card for storage.
 Since we will be starting with a computing device that doesn’t have a preinstalled OS or GUI, we will need to set these up so that we can interact with the computer with ease.
 We chose Ubuntu (a version of Linux) as our OS along with the MATE GUI extension.
 To get started, we need to make sure that all our wires are hooked up and ready to go.
 Hook up your Raspberry Pi to your monitor.
 Plug in your ethernet cable (or wifi).